apache/trafficserver/doc/developer-guide/api/functions/TSSslSecret.en.rst

 ===========

 :func:`TSSslSecretGet` fetches the named secret from the current secret map.
-If there is no secret with the given name, the returned pointer will be null, and the :arg:`secret_data_length` output paramter will be set to zero.
+If there is no secret with the given name, the returned pointer will be null, and the :arg:`secret_data_length` output parameter will be set to zero.
 If the returned pointer is not null, it points to a buffer containing the secret data.
 The :arg:`secret_data_length` output parameter will be set to the length of the secret data.
 The buffer containing the data must be freed by calling :func:`TSfree`.